longhorn/website/content/blog/longhorn-v1.2.md

 ## New Recurring job and groups

 Longhorn supports the concept of recurring jobs and groups by introducing the recurring job custom resource and controller.
 Users can create/reuse recurring jobs and organize their jobs in groups to apply to volumes.
 There is a migration for you when upgrading from the previous Longhorn versions.
-The same as above backup custom resources introduced, this is also a custom resource-based design different from the previous arbitrary recurring jobs setting in the storage class or not sharable volume-based setting.
+The same as above backup custom resources introduced, this is also a custom resource-based design different from the previous arbitrary recurring jobs setting in the storage class or not shareable volume-based setting.

 1. Create a recurring job w/ groups